All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 At Mercy, we’ll help you find the right treatment for gallbladder cancer based on your symptoms and needs.
 You’ll have a team of Mercy experts at your side to help you with your physical and emotional well-being.

 Mercy’s team of cancer experts is dedicated to helping you through treatment.
 Your team will come from a variety of disciplines to provide a well-rounded perspective on how to care for you.
-Your treatment plan will depend on several factors, including the stage of your cancer and whether it has spread.
+Your treatment plan for gallbladder cancer will depend on several factors, including the stage of your cancer, whether it has spread and overall health.
 Based on a thorough discussion with your doctor, you may be given one or more of the following treatments.

 Surgery may be the only part of your cancer treatment plan, however, it's common for radiation and chemotherapy to be used as well.